apocalyptech/bl3mayhem/README.md

 modern PHP versions.
 You'll need PHP installed with JSON support, but that should be pretty standard.

+There's a couple of tweaks that you'll have to make, though:

-The one wrinkle will be that it uses a custom framework that I use for writing apocalyptech.com content, which isn't included in this repo (and isn't generally available online).
+1. The one wrinkle will be that it uses a custom framework that I use for writing apocalyptech.com content, which isn't included in this repo (and isn't generally available online).
 To host it yourself you'll have to write in your own HTML header (in place of the current `Site header` section) and footer, in `index.php`.
+2. There's a few hardcoded references to the apocalyptech.com-hosted URL, both in the PHP code and the Javascript.
+So you'll have to alter those to suit.

 The app uses some data provided by my [`gen_mayhem_php.py`](https://github.com/BLCM/bl3mods/blob/master/Apocalyptech/dataprocessing/gen_mayhem_php.py) script, though you wouldn't have to worry about regenerating that.